onniegit/SecureEd-1.0/README.md

 <b><u>Step 3: Usage</u></b>

-Follow the instructions in the user manual.
+Follow the instructions in the user manual (see Chapter 6 for vulnerabilities).

 <b><u>Step 4: Closing the web server</u></b>